Black Garlic: What It Is, How to Make It + Recipes

 What you’ll need to make black garlic at home:

-• An area of the house that you can close off, a garage, or covered outdoor space.
+• The proper space for processing–Garlic can be smelly and the first few weeks can be particularly intense.
+Look for an area of the house that you can close off, a garage, or covered outdoor space (my pick).

 • Patience.
 This isn’t a quick process and can take anywhere from 3 weeks to 2 months.